-Interview is set for specific time and the interviewer must come out with a result as soon as the whole interview process ends.
-Therefore, interview should be conducted in systematic way so that a proper conclusion is withdrawn.
+An interview is set for specific time and the interviewer must come out with a result as soon as the whole interview process ends.
+Therefore, it should be conducted in a systematic way so that a proper conclusion is withdrawn.

 A systematic interview can be conducted in following ways.

 1. Reviewing fair amount of resumes or C.V.s